adsabs/WIESP/2025/index.md

 ## Workshop Registration at IJCNLP-AACL 2025
 [Registration](https://2025.aaclnet.org/registration/) (open now!)
+Early bird registration deadline extended by 5 days to **December 5th**.
 You may also apply to D&I Subsidy Program [here](https://2025.aaclnet.org/calls/subsidies/#di-subsidy-program). **The deadline is November 12th.**

 ## Organizers